-The new Spanish football season has begun, and we have all the information on how you can catch live La Liga games – including many for free – wherever you are in the world.
+The Spanish football season is now well under way, and we have all the information on how you can catch live La Liga games – including many for free – wherever you are in the world.

 Real Madrid are the current Spanish champions, finishing top of La Liga in July after a topsy turvy season that was halted midway through and ended without crowds due to the global COVID-19 pandemic.

-Empty stadiums will be the rule at the start of this season, too, but that won't mean any less drama on or off the pitch as Madrid attempt to retain their crown despite the attempts of major rivals Barcelona and Atlético Madrid.
+Empty stadiums are the rule at the start of this season, too, but that won't mean any less drama on or off the pitch as Madrid attempt to retain their crown despite the attempts of major rivals Barcelona and Atlético Madrid.